MIF will return this week.

-Announcing its return just today, the Manchester International Festival is returning from July 1-18th following the pandemic, with a vibrant programme of original new work by artists from over 20 countries.
+Announcing its return back in April, the Manchester International Festival is returning from July 1-18th following the pandemic, with a vibrant programme of original new work by artists from over 20 countries.

 Taking place in various COVID-safe environments both indoors and outdoors, the festival will focus on a number of important themes that have come to light as a result of Coronavirus, including love and human connections, togetherness, equality and social change.

 Including the highly anticipated ‘Walk With Amal’ – which is set to reach Manchester later this year – the festival will mark the beginning of Little Amal’s journey, a project which will be shedding light on refugees.
 The giant puppet will walk 5,000 miles from the Turkish-Syrian border all the way to the UK – in a bid to remind people “don’t forget about us” and highlight the potential of refugees.